Katherine W. Dumke Fine Arts & Architecture Library

 (L-R) Thomas, Erika, Greg, Robert, Tony, Justin, Luke

-The Fine Arts & Architecture Desk is staffed:
+The Fine Arts & Architecture Library is open during all normal Mariott Library hours.

 The showcase houses unique collections including artist’s books, Latin American avant garde collection, musical scores, and much more!
 Items in the showcase are primarily for in-house use, and can be obtained by giving a photo identification or UCard to one of our staff members while you use the items.
 Scanning and copying from most of these items is allowed within copyright.